Find the perfect plant for your perfect gardenscape!

 A very popular herb, this is actually a pretty shrub as well, with narrow grayish green needle-like foliage and pretty blue flowers in late spring on an upright form; leaves are great for cooking and as a garnish; wonderful to grow in a container

-Roman Beauty Rosemary is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Roman Beauty Rosemary is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant grayish green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways: